gregchapman-dev/musicdiff/README.md

 ## Usage
 On the command line:

-    python3 -m musicdiff -d GeneralNotes Lyrics Style -- file1.musicxml file2.krn
+    python3 -m musicdiff -i decoratednotesandrests lyrics style -x beams -- file1.musicxml file2.krn

     arguments:
-      -d          one or more named details to compare (default is AllObjects, a.k.a.
-GeneralNotes Extras Lyrics).
-Can be AllObjects, AllObjectsWithStyle, GeneralNotesAndMetadata, AllObjectsAndMetadata,
+      -i          one or more named details to include in comparison (default is allobjects, a.k.a. decoratednotesandrests otherobjects).
+Can be decoratednotesandrests,
-                    AllObjectsWithStyleAndMetadata, or any combination of GeneralNotes,
-                    Extras, Lyrics, Style, Voicing, Metadata.
-Lyrics will not be compared unless you also request GeneralNotes (because in music21, Lyrics are attached to GeneralNotes).
+                    otherobjects, allobjects, or any combination of those and/or the following: notesandrests, beams, tremolos, ornaments, articulations, ties, slurs, signatures, directions, barlines, staffdetails, chordsymbols, ottavas,
+                    arpeggios, lyrics.
+      -x          one of more named details to exclude from comparison.
+Can be any combination of notesandrests, beams, tremolos, ornaments, articulations, ties, slurs, signatures, directions, barlines, staffdetails, chordsymbols, ottavas,
+                    arpeggios, lyrics.
+      -o          one or both (or neither) of two output formats (text or visual).  visual means marked-up score PDFs; text means diff-like text output.

       file1       first music score file to compare (any format music21 can parse) file2       second music score file to compare (any format music21 can parse)